RandOhm: Mitigating Impedance Side-channel Attacks using Randomized Circuit Configurations: Technical Background

 \subsection{Bitstream Manipulation for Reconfiguration}

-FPGA Partial Reconfiguration (PR) is a significant feature that allows for dynamic modification of a portion of the FPGA while the rest of the system continues to operate uninterrupted.
-This capability not only enhances flexibility but also reduces power consumption and increases system adaptability to changing conditions or requirements.
-PR enables the FPGA to adapt to new functionalities without needing a complete system reboot, thereby ensuring continuous operation and efficiency \cite{koch2012partial1}.
-Furthermore, the use of PR in FPGAs has been shown to be particularly useful in mission-critical applications where system downtime is not acceptable and in situations requiring real-time processing capabilities \cite{koch2012partial}.
-The technology allows for the efficient use of FPGA resources, as it enables the reuse of the hardware for different functions at different times, which is especially beneficial in resource-constrained environments\cite{vipin2018fpga}.

-Xilinx's Dynamic Function eXchange (DFX) introduces a method for defining PR regions within a static system, allowing users to assign modules to these regions on FPGA fabrics \cite{xilixreconfig}.
-DFX offers several benefits, including time-multiplexing, quicker configuration, active configuration while other interfaces are operational, enhanced resource sharing for FPGA cloud systems, and the creation of customized execution pipelines during runtime.
-However, there are several drawback in Vivado toolchain which limits maximum potential of reconfigurability\cite{manev2022byteman}.

-On the other hand, FPGA bitstream parsing and manipulation which have been closely in touch with PR techniques are thoroughly investigated by the researchers \cite{raghavan2002jpg}.
-BitMan \cite{pham2017bitman} toolkit made it possible to relocate bitstream for several Xilinx devices at the time.
-Other recent efforts such as Bitfiltrator \cite{kashani2022bitfiltrator} strive to reverse engineer the bitstream encoding of the Xilinx families.
-Recently developed open-source tool known as Byteman \cite{manev2022byteman}, improved the efficiency, speed and compatibility of the existing bitstream manipulating tools by adding support for merging clock, CLB, BlockRAM data and also different merge strategies.
-More importantly using such bitstream manipulating tools provides the ability to generate partial bitsreams of adjustable position and size, making in suitable for real-time salable applications.
+AMD/Xilinx's Dynamic Function eXchange (DFX) introduces a method for defining PR regions within a static system, allowing users to assign modules to these regions on FPGA fabrics \cite{xilixreconfig}.
+However, there are several drawbacks in the Vivado toolchain, such as being too slow for real-time applications and the lack of support for bitstream relocation, limiting the maximum potential of reconfigurability~\cite{manev2022byteman}.
+On the other hand, FPGA bitstream parsing and manipulation, which have been closely in touch with PR techniques, are thoroughly investigated by researchers~\cite{raghavan2002jpg}.
+BitMan~\cite{pham2017bitman} toolkit made it possible to relocate bitstream for several Xilinx devices.
+Other recent efforts, such as Bitfiltrator~\cite{kashani2022bitfiltrator}, strive to reverse engineer the bitstream encoding of the AMD/Xilinx FPGA families.
+Recently, the open-source tool, known as Byteman~\cite{manev2022byteman}, improved the efficiency, speed, and compatibility of the existing bitstream manipulation tools by adding support for merging clock, CLB, BlockRAM data, and different merge strategies.
+More importantly, using such bitstream manipulation tools provides the ability to generate and deploy partial bitstreams of adjustable position and size without the help of proprietary slow toolchains, making it suitable for real-time applications.